projectM-visualizer/projectm/BUILDING.md

   library dependencies and/or using CMake to configure the build.
 Mainly used on Windows, but also works for Linux and macOS.

-### Only relevant for Windows:

-* [**GLEW**](http://glew.sourceforge.net/): The OpenGL Extension Wrangler Library.
-Only required if using CMake to configure the build, the pre-created solutions use a bundled copy of GLEW.

 ## Building on Linux and macOS

 ### Installing dependencies